aaronkaplan/intelmq/docs/proposal.md

     - intelmqctl will not perform any action and will change `onboot` configuration parameter to `false` value.
     - In the end, write a log message "IntelMQ does not support onboot configuration in PID process management.
 Please use systemd process management"
   - Process manager: systemd
-    - intelmqctl will change `onboot` configuration parameter to `true` value.
+    - intelmqctl will change `onboot` configuration parameter to `false` value.
     - intelmqctl will not perform any other action because there is a `intelmq.scheduled_bots_on_boot.service` which is always enable and will automatically write the crontab configuration accordingly to the all bots configured as `run_mode: scheduled` and `onboot: true`, therefore will not write on crontab configuration anything related to this bot disabled onboot.
 For more information please read "Run Modes with Process Management concept" section.